kuritaka/fasthandle2/README.md

     control as whom and how to connect to hosts

-    -u USER, --user=USER    username to use when connecting to remote hosts -i PRIVATEKEY           SSH private key file.
+    -u USER, --user=USER    username to use when connecting to remote hosts -p, -p PASSWORD, --password, --password=PASSWORD
+                            ssh password
+                            If you do not specify a password, an input field will appear.
+    -i PRIVATEKEY           SSH private key file.
-    -p PORT, --port=PORT    Port to connect to on the remote host.
+    -P PORT, --port=PORT    Port to connect to on the remote host.

 Usage: